-Adequate amperage to charge multiple devices fast.
+Delivers 28W of power to two 5V/2.4-amp ports; capable of charging devices fast.
 Works in partly cloudy conditions.
 Included ammeter provides instant output reading.
+Weather-resistant carrying case.

 Clips for attaching to backpack are a bit flimsy.
-Reports of charger failing after a few weeks/months of use.
-Carrying case is weather-resistant, not waterproof.
+Reports of device failing after a few weeks/months of use.

 Charges too slowly for some users, even in direct sunlight.
-Storage pocket in charger case can hold heat from charging devices stored there.
+Storage pocket in case can hold heat.

 We live in a world where we rely heavily on our phones and other electronic devices.
 We use them to communicate, to enjoy entertainment, to get directions from point A to point B. One way to make sure you never run out of juice, no matter how far you are from a power outlet, is to invest in a solar charger.